-#8 Glutes and Legs Strength
+8. Glutes and Legs Strength

 Each workout consists of 3-4 circuits where you do 4 exercises back to back with a rest in between the rounds.

 Doing lower body exercises back to back mimics the supersets, which increases the time under tension and leads to better muscle protein synthesis.

-When it comes to burning calories, full-body workouts are the king.
+When it comes to burning calories, full-body workouts are king.
 Not only do they engage more muscle fibers (which requires more energy) but they also increase the metabolic rate.

 That’s why focusing on just the leg workout or just the core will help to stimulate MPS (muscle protein synthesis) and trigger hypertrophy response (Krzysztofik et al. 2019).

 This means if you’re already running for a number of days in a week, it’s better to focus your strength on one specific muscle group, instead of adding full-body circuit training.

-#9 Core Strength
+9. Core Strength

 However, having a strong core not only helps you with better posture but also reduces the injury rate and prevents back or hip pain.

-Why core strength is good for endurance?
-In general, the core strength is good for endurance because it helps to maintain a good length-tension relationship between the pelvis and lumbar spine.
+In general, core strength is good for endurance because it helps to maintain a good length-tension relationship between the pelvis and lumbar spine.